NREL/OpenStudio-HPXML/docs/source/workflow_inputs.rst

   =============================================  =======  =======  ===========  ========  =========  ==========================

   .. [#] AirDistributionType choices are "regular velocity", "gravity", or "fan coil" and are further restricted based on attached HVAC system type (e.g., only "regular velocity" or "gravity" for a furnace, only "fan coil" for a shared boiler, etc.).
-  .. [#] Supply duct leakage required if AirDistributionType is "regular velocity", "gravity", or "high velocity" and optional if AirDistributionType is "fan coil".
+  .. [#] Supply duct leakage required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
-  .. [#] Return duct leakage required if AirDistributionType is "regular velocity", "gravity", or "high velocity" and optional if AirDistributionType is "fan coil".
+  .. [#] Return duct leakage required if AirDistributionType is "regular velocity" or "gravity" and optional if AirDistributionType is "fan coil".
   .. [#] Provide a Ducts element for each supply duct and each return duct.
   .. [#] If NumberofReturnRegisters not provided, defaults to one return register per conditioned floor per `ASHRAE Standard 152 <https://www.energy.gov/eere/buildings/downloads/ashrae-standard-152-spreadsheet>`_, rounded up to the nearest integer if needed.